 - The first column shows the aggregate responses across all employees.
 For example, looking at the last question of the survey, 93% of the 139 respondents agreed with the statement, “Taking everything into account, I would say this is a great place to work.”

-Scan through our results below or download in Excel format.
+Scan through our results below.

 From a bird’s-eye view, I’m really pleased that the spreadsheet is mostly ‘green’.
 Diving a little deeper, here are our average scores for each section of the survey: Credibility – 86%, Respect – 81%, Fairness – 82%, Pride – 87%, Camaraderie – 87%.
 Let’s start by looking at the areas we need to improve.